oneeve8/kobble-data/content/Information.md

 What is the difference between belief and knowledge?

-Belief: relying on others rather than yourself for information; or you lack knowledge or informat
+Belief: relying on others rather than yourself for information; or you lack knowledge or information, but you are relying on what information you have to formulate enough reason
 Knowing: you have experienced it, observed it, and tested it for yourself

 Why do we want to know?